-A student is exempt from the payment of tuition and fees, including tuition and fees charged by an institution of higher education for a dual credit course or other course for which a high school student may earn joint high school and college credit, if the student:
+A student is exempt from the payment of tuition and fees charged by a state supported institution of higher education for a dual credit course or other course for which a high school student may earn joint high school and college credit, if the student:

-- Was in the conservatorship of DFPS: - o on the day preceding the student's on their 18th birthday; or - on or after the student's 14th birthday, if the student was also eligible for adoption on or after that day; or - on the day the student graduated from high school or received the equivalent of a high school diploma; or - on the day preceding the date the student is adopted or PMC is awarded to a person other than a parent, if that date is on or after September 1, 2009; or - during an academic term in which the student was enrolled in a dual credit course or other course for which a high school student may earn joint high school and college credit; and - Enrolls in an institution of higher education as an undergraduate student or in a dual credit course or other course for which a high school student may earn joint high school and college credit not later than the student's 25th birthday.
+- Was in the conservatorship of DFPS: - on the day preceding the student's 18th birthday; or - o on or after the student's 14th birthday, if the student was also eligible for adoption on or after that day; or - on the day the student graduated from high school or received the equivalent of a high school diploma; or - on the day preceding the date the student is adopted or permanent managing conservatorship (PMC) is awarded to a person other than a parent, if that date is on or after September 1, 2009; or - during an academic term in which the student was enrolled in a dual credit course or other course for which a high school student may earn joint high school and college credit; and - Enrolls in an institution of higher education in Texas as an undergraduate student or in a dual credit course or other course for which a high school student may earn joint high school and college credit not later than the student's 25th birthday.
 Tex.
 Educ.
 Code § 54.366(a).

 Notwithstanding Tex.
 Educ.
-Code Ann § 54.366(a)(1), a child who exits the conservatorship of DFPS and is returned to the child's parent, including a parent whose parental rights were previously terminated, may be exempt from the payment of tuition and fees if DFPS determines that the child is eligible.
+Code § 54.366(a)(1), a child who exits the conservatorship of DFPS and is returned to the child's parent, including a parent whose parental rights were previously terminated, may be exempt from the payment of tuition and fees if DFPS determines that the child is eligible.
 Tex.
 Educ.
 Code § 54.366(c).
-Per DFPS rule, youth age 14 or older in PMC or youth age 16 or older in TMC who subsequently exit conservatorship to the legal responsibility of a parent are eligible for the tuition and fee waiver.
+Youth age 14 or older in the permanent managing conservatorship (PMC) or youth age 16 or older in the temporary managing conservatorship (TMC) of DFPS on or after June 1, 2016 who subsequently exit conservatorship to the legal responsibility of a parent are eligible for the tuition and fee waiver.
 40 Tex.
 Admin.
 Code § 700.1630(a).
 If after exiting the foster care system the youth returns to DFPS conservatorship, the youth's eligibility will be based on their current foster care circumstances.
 40 Tex.
 Admin.
 Code § 700.1630(b).